Marketing: alchemy, magic or science?

-But the work I’ve learnt from has been going on for a long time.
+The study of the science of marketing has been going on for a long time.
 Professor Andrew Ehrenberg (and many illustrious others) had identified law-like patterns in brand metrics many decades ago.
-The largest revelation from all of this has been in realising that what I had taken to be unique patterns in my brand’s data were not unique and, often, that the implications are not what I had predicted.
+The largest revelation from all of this has been in realising that what I had previously taken to be unique patterns in my brand’s data were not unique and, often, that the implications are not what I had predicted.
 In short, I was wrong.
 Science was right.

-This essay summarises my learnings.
-The learning continues though.
 To those who read my website regularly, I should warn you that this article is much longer than normal as it goes much deeper into insights and their implications.
 I hope you enjoy it though.
 (If you want to read more, then there are many references at the end of the article.
-If you want to read less search here for edited highlights)
+If you want to read less, search here for edited highlights)

 As economist John Maynard Kenyes highlighted early in the last century, unlearning what we already thought we knew is the really hard bit!

 Strive to be distinctive, not different